danilo-archive/pacman-mdp-agent/README.md

 # Pac-Man MDP Agent
-A pacman agent using observable Markov decision process.
-The sole file here is mean to be used with Berkley's [Pac-Man Projects
+This work shows the implementation and statistical analysis of an AI agent capable of winning the arcade game of Pac-Man using an MDP solver that follows a policy based on Value Iteration

-](http://ai.berkeley.edu/project_overview.html).
+ The sole file here is mean to be used with Berkley's [Pac-Man Projects ](http://ai.berkeley.edu/project_overview.html).
 It therefore only contains the logic associated with a MDP agent trying to win the Pac-Man game.

 The full report can be found [here](docs/report.pdf).